CalFresh Fruit and Veggie EBT Program Ending June 30, 2026: Double Up will continue at La Princessa markets

 What does that mean?
 What is changing?

-What happens to the incentive dollars I earn before April 14th?
+What happens to the incentive dollars I earn before June 30th?

-No, any money you earn or earned before April 14th will stay on your EBT card until you spend it.
-The dollars you earn will stay in your account as long as your regular CalFresh benefits are active.
+No, any money you earn or earned before June 30th will stay on your EBT card, as long as your CalFresh account is active, until you spend them.

 My family is hungry and we were relying on this program.
 What do we do now?

-Food 2-1-1 Monterey County.
+If you need emergency food assistance - please visit: Food 2-1-1 Monterey County.
 2-1-1 is available 24 hours a day, 7 days a week AND is free, confidential, and available in multiple languages.

 The project is made possible by AB 1811 (2018) and supported by the California Department of Social Services.